 Windows uses Driver Digital Signatures to verify the legitimacy of device drivers.
 Microsoft requires hardware vendors to verify their drivers before they can be installed on Windows.
-In the event that any driver is not verified, Windows will display the above mentioned error code 52.
+In the event that any driver is not verified, Windows will display the above-mentioned error code 52.

-Core 52 Error Solutions
+Error Code 52 Solutions

 Once the problem has been identified, a solution is straightforward.
 Given that we know the root cause of the error message is a lack of a proper driver, let’s explore the solution steps here.

-You may want to backup the installed drivers before proceeding with the uninstall and reinstall steps below.
+You may want to back up the installed drivers before proceeding with the uninstall and reinstall steps below.

-Disable Driver Signature Enforcement
+Disable Driver Signature Enforcement using Command Prompt

 Microsoft gives users the option to disable driver signature enforcement.
 If you disable this option, Windows will accept all drivers installed in the system, whether they are signed by Microsoft or not verified.